cao-jacky/ar_server/README.md

 ### Deployment specifications

-Server program(s) ran on machine with the following specs, and CUDA/GCC/G++ compilers:
+The servers were ran on a machine with the following specs:

 - CPU: Intel Core i7-8700 3.20GHz x 12
 - GPU: GeForce RTX 2080 Ti
 - Memory: 32GB
 - OS: Ubuntu 18.04.3 LTS

+Plus the program was compiled with the following CUDA/GCC/G++ compilers:

 - CUDA: 9.2
 - GCC: 7.4.0
 - G++: 7.4.0